Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/architecture.md

     - [here is the directory with all our prompt templates](../prompts/)
 - then the class `Replacer` from `utils/replacer.py` replaces the prompt symbols defined inside `definitions/prompt_symbols.py` with the corresponding parameters sent from the frontend
 - when the domain description is being filled in it can be firstly filtered by either our semantic or syntactic algorithm
-    - first the domain description is splited into chunks by the class `TextSplitter` from `utils/text_splitter.py`
+    - first the domain description is split into chunks by the class `TextSplitter` from `utils/text_splitter.py`

     - the semantic algorithm uses instance of the class `SemanticTextFilterer` from `text-filterer/semantic_text_filterer.py`
         - it uses a language model from [SentenceTransformers](https://sbert.net/) library